Assessment and Taxation

 For additional information or to contact the assessor for the County, please visit KCL Consulting Inc.’s website: http://kcl-consulting.com

-Once the assessment has been finalized, the Council establishes a tax rate (mill rate) that takes into account other revenue sources as well as the operational and capital requirements for the County.
+Once the assessment has been finalized, the Council pass mill rates by way of bylaw, that take into account other revenue sources as well as the operational and capital requirements for the County.
 The tax rate will be set at a rate that will ensure the municipality generates sufficient revenue through taxation to maintain the desired level of services for its residents.

 The municipal property taxes are due on June 30th every year.